Silicon Valley startup accelerators on the hunt for health-tech talent

-SAN FRANCISCO (Reuters) - What do Dropbox, Stripe, Airbnb and Reddit have in common?
+SAN FRANCISCO, Aug 20 (Reuters) - What do Dropbox, Stripe, Airbnb and Reddit have in common?
 These technology firms all received mentorship and money from Silicon Valley’s so-called startup machine, Y Combinator.

 Now, for the first time in its nine-year history, the accelerator program is actively recruiting health-technology startups.
 To attract top talent in healthcare and biotech, Y Combinator recently tapped medical executive Elizabeth Iorns as a part-time partner.